 Take the time to help others as you help yourself.
 Enlist your kids in the process of cleaning out their closets to donate old clothes.
 It can even turn into a fashion show to see what still fits.
 Take your kids with you when you donate the clothes so they can see the impact of their good efforts.
 Check with your local Salvation Army thrift store for instructions on donating clothes:

 36 N. Main St., Port Chester; 914-939-1620

 562 North Ave., New Rochelle; 914-636-5615

 29 Palisades Ave., Yonkers; 914- 969-4571

-The Sharing Shelf, a program facilitated by Family Services of Westchester, collects new and gently used children’s clothing, sorts that clothing by size, season, and gender, then distributes it to children in need at no cost to the children or their families.
-The group currently serves more than 2,000 children each year from more than 40 schools, hospitals, and nonprofits and each recipient receives a week’s worth of seasonally appropriate clothing packed into coordinating outfits according to their sizing needs.
-The Sharing Shelf welcomes volunteers in its warehouse in Port Chester.
-It is open Monday-Thursday, usually during school hours, and most Saturdays.
-Contact Deborah Blatt, program director, at 914-937-2320 x6848 or firstname.lastname@example.org.
+The Sharing Shelf, a program of Family Services of Westchester, collects new and gently used clothing from infants, children, and teens, sorts that clothing by size, season, and gender, then distributes it to children in need at no cost to the children or their families.
+The group currently serves more than 2,000 children each year from more than 50 schools, hospitals, and nonprofits and each recipient receives a week’s worth of seasonally appropriate clothing packed into coordinating outfits according to their sizing needs.
+The Sharing Shelf welcomes volunteers in its warehouse in Port Chesterand depends on volunteers to accomplish its work.
+It is open Tuesday, Wednesday, and Thursday, 9:30am-2:30pm, and most Saturdays.
+It is also able to create special hours for groups, schools, and corporations.
+Contact Deborah Blatt, program director, at 914-305-5950 or firstname.lastname@example.org.
 Learn more online.

 Walk for a Cause